Flywrench

-Flywrench is an action video game developed and published by Messhof.
+Flywrench is a 2015 action video game developed and published by Messhof.
 The game puts the player in the role of 6802, a spacecraft floating through the Solar System in search of a mysterious access point.
 As 6802 passes the different planets (including Pluto) towards the Sun, the player is tasked to maneuver 6802 through a variety of levels, in which they, by pressing or holding one of two certain buttons, must change 6802's color adaptively to barriers blocking the way to the finish and at the same time control 6802's movement behavior.